Study Abroad Application Process for Pitzer Students

 Eligibility

-In order to be selected and participate in a study abroad program, a student must satisfy the program’s requirements and be considered by the review committee as likely to benefit from and contribute to the program.
+In order to be selected and to participate in a study abroad program, a student must satisfy the program’s requirements and be considered by the review committee as likely to benefit from and contribute to the program.
 Priority is given to qualified students who meet the deadlines, have not participated previously, and will have junior or first semester senior status at the time of participation.
 Approval for a particular program will be based on the applicant’s essays, suitability for the chosen program, academic record, preparation and the spaces available on each program.
 Students participating as a first-year or sophomore are NOT eligible to apply for a non-approved program.

 Pitzer students must have a minimum GPA of 2.0 to be in good academic standing and to study abroad.
 GPA requirements for some programs may be higher.